-TWO men were denied bail yesterday after being arraigned in connection with a $1 million drug seizure in Acklins.
+A GRAND Bahama man was denied bail yesterday after being arraigned in connection with the $6.2m drug seizure in the nation’s second city.

 A MAN was shot in front of his home in the Cowpen Road area last night as he unloaded items from his car, police said.